Democratic Republic of Congo (Kinshasa) travel advice

 • One booster dose of the polio vaccine is recommended as an adult.

-• Make sure that the polio vaccinations are documented on the International Certificate of Vaccination or Prophylaxis.
+• Make sure that the polio vaccination is documented on the International Certificate of Vaccination or Prophylaxis.
 This is the only document accepted as proof of vaccination.
-It is provided at Yellow Fever Vaccination Centres.
+It is provided at designated yellow fever vaccination centres.

 • Travellers who are visiting for longer than 4 weeks may be required to receive a dose of polio vaccine 1 to 12 months before they leave this destination.
 This may be required even if you have previously received all the recommended polio vaccine doses as part of the routine vaccine schedule in Canada.